MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 ## x.1	Update the task definition

 Up to this point the ECS service scheduler relied on the Elastic Load Balancer (ELB) to report container health status and to restart any unhealthy containers.
-In this step, you will create a new revision of the Dogs task definition to include a Docker health checks.
-This health check will
+In this step, you will create a new revision of the Dogs task definition to include a Docker health check.

 1. Sign-in to the AWS management console and open the Amazon ECS console at https://console.aws.amazon.com/ecs/.